cassianocaron/project-euler-solutions/README.md

-# project-euler-solutions
+# Project Euler Solutions
 My solutions to some of the [Project Euler](https://projecteuler.net) problems using Python.

 ## Warning
-Please do NOT refer to these solutions before attempting to solve the problems by yourself.
+Please do **NOT** refer to these solutions before attempting to solve the problems by yourself.